-- The L&S Curriculum Committee has determined that topics may be repeated, however if a particular topic is repeated more than three times in a five-year period, the department should create a permanent course.
+- If a particular topic is repeated more than three times in a five-year period, the department should create a permanent course.

 - For the greatest amount of flexibility, departments creating topics courses should consider level (elementary, intermediate, advanced) and breadth (e.g. Social Sciences, Humanities, Physical Science) for undergraduate topics courses.
-Note however, these attributes may be assigned to “topics” courses, if and only if courses taught within the topic will always convey that attribute.
+Note: These attributes may only be assigned at the catalog level, if every topic title taught within the course will be meet the criteria for these designations.

-- Topics courses can carry variable credit (e.g., 1-4), which will allow flexibility in scheduling.
+- Topics courses can carry variable credit (e.g., 1-4), which allows flexibility in scheduling.

 - A process for approval and scheduling of topics courses.
-The decision to offer particular topics should be part of the regular process for establishing the department/program schedule of courses and should involve conversation with, and planning by, the department faculty members.
+The decision to offer particular topics should be part of the regular process for establishing the department/program schedule of courses and should involve include appropriate faculty department govenrance.

 - Establish eligibility to teach topics courses.
 Since topics courses are usually restricted to faculty and visiting professors, departments may wish to note other instructors deemed acceptable to the faculty (e.g., permanent instructional staff) or define procedures to review instructor qualifications to determine qualification to teach topics.

 - Appropriate assignment of topics course numbers.
-This is particularly important in cases where topics courses are associated with L&S “level” and “breadth” designations, to ensure that the subjects taught are appropriate to the level of difficulty and type of breadth assigned to the course.
-In cases where the determination of level or breadth is difficult to ascertain, it is strongly recommended that a topics course with no breadth or level be used.
+The subjects taught are appropriate to the level of difficulty and type of breadth assigned to the course.
+In cases where the determination of level or breadth is difficult to ascertain, a topics course with no breadth or level should be used.
 Since these designations are used by undergraduate students to earn various types of credit required for completion of their L&S degrees, it is the responsibility of all departments and programs carrying courses that convey level and breadth to assign topics appropriately.

-- Protocols for determining when courses that are taught infrequently should be deleted and converted to topics, and when existing topics should be proposed for inclusion in the regular course array.
+- Protocols for determining when courses that have been taught should be proposed for inclusion in the regular course array.